Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Shove Range"					"150.0"
 		}
+		// The Super Tank smashes survivors or crushes them to death.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is smashed.
+		// "Smash Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is crushed to death.
+		// Requires "st_smash.smx" to be installed.
+		"Smash Ability"
+		{
+			// Enable this ability.
+			// Note: This setting does not affect the "Smash Hit" setting.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Smash Chance"					"4"

+			// The Super Tank's smashes do this much damage.
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Smash Damage"					"5"

+			// Enable the Super Tank's claw/rock attack.
+			// Note: This setting does not need "Ability Enabled" set to 1.
+			// 0: OFF
+			// 1: ON
+			"Smash Hit"						"1"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Smash Range"					"150.0"
+		}
 		// The Super Tank smites survivors.
 		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is smitten.
 		// "Smite Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is smitten.